• Skip to primary navigation

 Pomegranate seeds sprinkled over butternut squash salad.

-Butternut Squash Salad Recipe
+Roasted Butternut Squash Salad with Pomegranate

 Author: Barbara Curry

 A butternut squash salad with roasted squash and pomegranate seeds is a must-try fall salad.
-A make ahead Thanksgiving salad that's incredible, healthy and comes together in 30 minutes.
+A make ahead Thanksgiving salad that's incredible, and comes together in 30 minutes.

 5 from 1 vote